nguyenthanhtien/BinaryTreeExtension/README.md

 # What is this?

 This is .NET extension methods build as .NET library.
-Extend help you build binary tree and flatten binary tree.
+Extension help you build binary tree and flatten binary tree.

 # How do I use it?